Yvonne Atkins

-Yvonne Atkins is a fictional character from the award-winning prison drama series Bad Girls.
-Portrayed by Linda Henry, Yvonne first appeared in the finale episode of Series 1.
+Yvonne Atkins is a fictional character from the British prison drama series Bad Girls, portrayed by Linda Henry.
+The character Yvonne first appeared in the finale episode of Series 1.
 She played a prominent role in Series 2, 3, 4 and 5 as Top Dog of G-Wing, until she was murdered by Jim Fenner (Jack Ellis) in the last episode of Series 5.

+Character description

+Atkins' character was often described in the media as "moody".
+The People called her a "tough...'prison godmother'", while Daily Record described one episode in which "Linda Henry spends a fair amount of her time swaggering about the place looking like a bulldog chewing a wasp."

 Storylines

 Series 1

 Yvonne received four years for conspiracy to commit murder after she hired a hit-man to kill a business rival of her husband Charlie, a London gangster.
 Upon entering Larkhall, she does her best to wind up Sylvia Hollamby (Helen Fraser) by using her smarts and her connections on the outside.
 She promptly becomes Top Dog of G-Wing, but doesn't seem to abuse her power maliciously.
 She helps protect other inmates from the bullying tendencies of Shell Dockley (Debra Stephenson) and others.